dginev/CorTeX/README.md

+:exclamation::exclamation: Warning: This repository is undergoing an active rewrite and is not ready for third-party use! :exclamation::exclamation:

 ![CorTeX Framework](./public/img/logo.jpg) Framework
 ======

 A general purpose processing framework for **Cor**-pora of **TeX** documents

-### Warning: This repository is currently undergoing an active port of core functionality and is not ready for third-party use!

 [![Build Status](https://secure.travis-ci.org/dginev/rust-cortex.png?branch=master)](http://travis-ci.org/dginev/rust-cortex)